All Episodes

 It's got to be like a world-class place.

-It can't be less like some municipal building.
+It can't be some municipal building.

-But uh so Linda, what's going on?
+So Linda, what's going on?

-It's gonna be a while, right?
+It's going to be a while, right?

-I think it's gonna be a minute.
+I think it's going to be a minute.

-I mean, uh Erica Kirk, Charlie's widow, only arrived at the White House at about quarter to four.
+I mean, Erica Kirk, Charlie's widow, only arrived at the White House at about quarter to four.

 It was supposed to start at four.